ryanwoconnor/SheetsAddonforSplunk/README.md

 2. From the Splunk Homepage click on the Gear Icon next to Apps
 3. Select “Install App From File”
 4. Click “Choose File” and select the downloaded file.
 5. Click “Upload”
 6. Click on “Restart Now”

-### Install Splunk Machine Learning Toolkit
-1. Download the Splunk Machine Learning Toolkit from Splunkbase https://splunkbase.splunk.com/app/2890/
-2. From the Splunk Homepage click on the Gear Icon next to Apps
-3. Select “Install App From File”
-4. Click “Choose File” and select the downloaded file.
-5. Click “Upload”
-6. Click on “Restart Now”